 4. Internet sales

-The Directive has introduced an obligatory logo that will appear on the websites of legally operating online pharmacies in the EU.
+The Directive has introduced an obligatory logo that will appear on the websites of legally operating online pharmacies and approved retailers in the EU.

-The logo will allow patients and consumers to identify authorised online pharmacies providing authentic, authorised medicines.
-Clicking on the logo will link to the national regulatory authority websites, where all legally operating online pharmacies in their respective countries will be listed.
+The logo will allow patients and consumers to identify authorised online pharmacies and approved retailers providing authentic, authorised medicines.
+Clicking on the logo will link to the national regulatory authority websites, where all legally operating online pharmacies and approved retailers in their respective countries will be listed.

 The Implementing Regulation establishing the new logo entered into force in July 2014, giving Member States until July 2015 to prepare for its application.